esmerek/terrific-zebra-dadb5/content/pages/index.md

   - section_id: hero
     type: section_hero
     title: Mindset is everything.
-    content: >
+    content: >+
       Epic Fusion is here to move your digital initiatives into the new reality.
       On a baseline of High-Impact and Horizon-Focus we let the magic happen towards your Digital Tomorrow.
+We fuse talent of excellent people with the demands of the technological and cultural change arised.

     actions:
       - label: Let the magic happen
         url: /contact